qcr/armer/docs/creating_a_hardware_package.rst

 For convenience, a hardware package should be created to launch the drivers for an arm or arm group.
 This consists of:

 * A `ROS launch file <http://wiki.ros.org/roslaunch/XML>`_ which launches the manipulator drivers and then the Armer drivers
-* A `yaml configuration file <http://wiki.ros.org/YAML%20Overview>`_ which sets run time parameters such as the model being launched and the type of backend
+* A `yaml configuration file <http://wiki.ros.org/YAML%20Overview>`_ which sets runtime parameters such as the model being launched and the type of backend

 These files are packaged togther as a hardware package.
 To skip to folder structure and naming convention, see the `Putting it All Together <creating_a_hardware_package.html#putting-it-all-together>`_ section of this guide.